rilhia/the-hallucinated-truth/README.md

 This project is a blend of [Temporal](https://temporal.io/), [LangChain](https://www.langchain.com/), [Ollama](https://ollama.com/), [Custom Google Search API](https://developers.google.com/custom-search/v1/introduction), some Javascript and a handful of overly verbose prompts to let an LLM play a variant of “The Unbelievable Truth” against you.

+**It should be noted that this has largely been tested with famous individuals and popular areas of interest as subjects.
+If you want to extend this, you may need to look into the websites that have been listed to find facts.
+These may need extending**

 ---

 ## Table of Contents